openstack-kr/knu_i18n_2025/README.md

 **What's happening:**
 - The system reads your target `.pot` or `.po` file from `./data/target/{lang}` directory
 - Uses the specified model (default: `llama3.2:3b` via Ollama)
-- Translates into your chosen language (default: ko_KR, ja)
+- Translates into your chosen languages (default: ko_KR, ja)
-- Outputs a translated `.po` files to `./po/{model}/{lang}/` directory
+- Outputs translated `.po` files to `./po/{model}/{lang}/` directory

 ## **Step 4 — Human Review**

 After AI translation, **human review is essential** to ensure accuracy and context appropriateness.
-AI translations are drafts that require verification before proudction use.
+AI translations are drafts that require human verification before production use.

 Open the generated `.po` file in `./po/{model}/{lang}/` directory and review the translations manually for technical accuracy, natural language flow, and consistency with existing translations.